 Inclusion Criteria:

-1. Able to communicate well with the investigator, to understand and comply with the study visits and procedures of the study.
+- Able to communicate well with the investigator, to understand and comply with the study visits and procedures of the study

-7. Females of childbearing potential must have a negative pregnancy test at screening and baseline.
+- Females of childbearing potential must have a negative pregnancy test at screening and/or baseline.

-10. Treatment with riluzole and/or edaravone are allowed, but participants need to be on a stable dose and regimen for at least 3 months prior to baseline.
-For participants taking edaravone, BLZ945 dosing must be scheduled during the 20 days off-drug period of the edavarone treatment regimen.
+- Treatment with approved ALS therapies is allowed, but participants need to be on a stable dose and regimen for at least 30 days prior to baseline.

 Exclusion Criteria: